gbudjeakp/UX-Developer-Intern---Web-Developer-Intern-Challenge/README.md

   #### Approach ####
 For this part of the challenge, I decided to try something new by using context API as I read that it saves one from prop spreading.
 After a couple of hours with the React documentation, I had a rough idea of how it worked and proceeded to use it.
-When it came time to display the search result, I wondered what Shopify used for their UI/UX components.
+When it came time to display the search result, I wondered what Shopify used for their UI/UX components since I was going to be applying for an internship position, it made sense to see what technology they used to develop their UI.
 A quick google search and I see ShopifyPolaris.
 So I decided to try using it as opposed to Material UI which I normally use for my projects.
-After a couple hours with the Polaris documentation, I now knew how to work it.
-After mapping through the data from the API, I rendered them into Polaris `Card` component and this was were I encountered my first [challenge](#challenge1).
+After a couple hours with the Polaris documentation, I now knew how to work it, to some extent.
+After mapping through the data from the API, I rendered them into Polaris `MediaCard` component.

  - [x] Updates to the search terms should update the result list
   #### Approach ####